MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🏆 MLB MVP Odds

-The MLB MVP is given to a player from both the American League and National League, and it has been awarded to a player from both leagues starting in 1911.
-Lately, the award has gone to players who have shown their value at the plate or an outfielder, as seven of the last 10 MVPs in the AL and ML have been designated hitters (DH) or outfielders (OF), which is shown by the current MLB MVP odds.
+The MLB MVP is given to a player from both the American League and National League, and it has been awarded to a player from both leagues since 1911.
+Lately, the award has gone to players who have shown their value at the plate or as an outfielder, as eight of the last 10 MVPs in the American League and National League have been designated hitters (DH) or outfielders (OF), as shown by the current MLB MVP odds.

-The Yankees Aaron Judge took home the award in the AL last year, marking the second time in three seasons that he’s won.
-In the NL, Shoehei Ohtani won the MVP, marking the second straight year in which the Dodgers star has won.
+The Yankees Aaron Judge took home the award in the AL last year, marking the third time in four seasons that he’s won.
+In the NL, Shohei Ohtani won the MVP, marking the third straight year in which the Dodgers star has won.
+The only time Judge didn’t take home the award over the past four seasons came when Shohei was still playing for the Los Angeles Angels.
 Ohtani is unique because he’s won the AL and NL MVP, joining Frank Robinson as the only two players to win the MVP in both leagues.
-Both Ohtani and Judge will be in the mix for this year’s MVP in the AL and NL, as one of the two players has won the award each of the last four seasons.
+Both Ohtani and Judge will be in the mix for this year’s MVP in the AL and NL yet again, as these two have won the award in consecutive seasons.

 🥇 AL MVP Odds

 As stated above, Judge will once again be in the mix for the AL MVP race.
-Over the last 10 seasons, an outfielder has won the AL MVP five times, a DH has won twice, and an infielder has won three times.
+Over the last 10 seasons, an outfielder has won the AL MVP six times and a DH and an infielder have won twice.
 Here are the current AL MVP odds for the five players leading the pack:

 🥇 NL MVP Odds